flipp-oss/deimos/README.md

   # be able to proceed past it and will be stuck forever until you fix
   # your code.
   config.reraise_consumer_errors = true

+  # Another way to handle errors is to set reraise_consumer_errors to false
+  # but to set a global "fatal error" block that determines when to reraise:
+  config.fatal_error do |exception, payload, metadata|
+    exception.is_a?(BadError)
+  end
+  # Another example would be to check the database connection and fail
+  # if the DB is down entirely.

   # Set to true to send consumer lag metrics
   config.report_lag = %w(production staging).include?(Rails.env)